 Multivalent interactions, i.e., multiple, non-covalent bonds acting in parallel, are typical for a multitude of biological processes, such as the attachment of viruses to the membrane of host cells.
 To elucidate multivalency-related processes in detail, it is inevitable to quantify the valency (i.e., the number of single interactions engaged in parallel) on the level of a single interaction complex (i.e., with single virus resolution).
 This is still a major challenge as the individual interaction is typically weak and therefore maintained only transiently, causing temporal fluctuations of the valency value and generating relatively broad valency distributions across the probed ensemble.

 Quantification of multivalent interactions therefore requires methods that on the one hand allows for the characterization of many interaction complexes in parallel (while keeping, for example, the single-virus resolution) but also provide, on the other hand, sufficient temporal resolution to follow temporal fluctuations of the valency.
-To this end, we apply advanced microsopic techniques (e.g., total internal reflection fluorescence microscopy, confocal microscopy, fluorescence correlation spectroscopy, atomic force microscopy-based force spectroscopy) to quantify the action of multivalent interactions in complementary settings.
+To this end, we apply advanced microsopic techniques (e.g., total internal reflection fluorescence (TIRF) microscopy, confocal and scattering microscopy, atomic force microscopy-based force spectroscopy) to quantify the action of multivalent interactions in complementary settings.
+For example, equilibrium binding properties (equilibrium reaction rates) can be studied using binding assays based on TIRF and scattering microscopy, while non-equilibrium features (meachanical stability) are provided by atomic force microscopy.

 Probing Virus Binding Using Total Internal Reflection Fluorescence (TIRF) microsopy